AIRTucha/amonad/README.md

 }
 ```

-It can also be used as representation of optional value.
-The following examples shows the way to model a client interface with *Maybe*.
-Some nationalities has a second name as essential part of their identity.
-Therefore the value can nicely treated as *Maybe<string>*.
+It can also be used as a representation of optional value.
+The following examples show the way to model a client interface with *Maybe*.
+Some nationalities have a second name as an essential part of their identity.
+Therefore the value can nicely be treated as *Maybe<string>*.

 ```typescript
 interface Client {